jupyter-server/jupyter_server/docs/source/index.rst

 Jupyter Server
 ==============

-Jupyter Server is the backend—the core services, APIs, and `REST endpoints`_—to Jupyter applications.
+Jupyter Server is the backend—the core services, APIs, and `REST endpoints`_—to Jupyter web applications.

 .. note::